Weird Things the Body Does – and Why!

 • Consume something warmer than the cold item after the pain begins (to warm the area)

 For the most part, brain freeze is painful and annoying, but, it isn’t harmful and won’t leave any lasting effects.
 People who get migraines might find them more bothersome as they may trigger headaches to come on.
-If you have a brain freezes that last longer than 5 to 10 minutes or is associated with other headache symptoms, making an appointment with your doctor might be wise.
+If you have a brain freeze that lasts longer than 5 to 10 minutes or is associated with other headache symptoms, making an appointment with your doctor might be wise.

 – Nicole Keller, DO, Pediatrics